 Writing content with machine translation in mind

-Language I/O’s mission is to help monolingual customer support teams seamlessly communicate with their customers in over 150 languages over any channel, including chat, email, knowledge base articles, and social messaging.
-To achieve this, Language I/O provides unique Machine Translation (MT) technology that gets you and your teams up and running quickly with accurate and secure translations.
+Language IO’s mission is to help monolingual customer support teams seamlessly communicate with their customers in over 150 languages over any channel, including chat, email, knowledge base articles, and social messaging.
+To achieve this, Language IO provides unique Machine Translation (MT) technology that gets you and your teams up and running quickly with accurate and secure translations.

 One of the key factors to ensure the quality of Machine Translation is the quality of the source content.
-The purpose of this article is to walk you through some basic concepts to remember when as an agent, you write to your end customers via chat or mail, so that you can make the most out of Language I/O. Indeed, as part of a customer support team that uses a multilingual platform, you must always keep in mind that you are writing content for an end customer that does not speak the same language as you.
+The purpose of this article is to walk you through some basic concepts to remember when as an agent, you write to your end customers via chat or mail, so that you can make the most out of Language IO.
+Indeed, as part of a customer support team that uses a multilingual platform, you must always keep in mind that you are writing content for an end customer that does not speak the same language as you.

-- Tip 1 - Avoid ambiguity
+Tip 3 - Avoid ambiguity

-- Tip 2 - Recycle whenever possible
+- Tip 4 - Recycle whenever possible

-- Tip 4 - Be culturally aware
+- Tip 5 - Be culturally aware

 - Tip 6 - Be mindful of how you use emojis

-Tip 1 - Avoid ambiguity
+Tip 3 - Avoid ambiguity

 Avoid using words that can have multiple meanings in different contexts